 The Chief of Police exercises command over all personnel in the Department.
-During planned absences, the Chief of Police will designate a person who shall act with the authority of the Chief of Police.
+During planned absences the Deputy Chief shall act with the authority of the Chief of Police.
+For circumstances in which the Chief of Police and Deputy Chief are absent, the Chief of Police will designate a person to serve as the acting commander of the Police Department.